Down on the Upside

 Down on the Upside is the fifth studio album by the American rock band Soundgarden, released on May 21, 1996, through A&M Records.
 Following a worldwide tour in support of its previous album, Superunknown (1994), Soundgarden commenced work on a new album.
 Self-produced by the band, the music on the album was notably less heavy and dark than the group's preceding albums and featured the band experimenting with new sounds.

-The album topped the New Zealand and Australian charts and debuted at number two on the United States' Billboard 200, selling 200,000 copies in its opening week and spawning the singles "Pretty Noose", "Burden in My Hand", "Blow Up the Outside World", and "Ty Cobb".
+The album topped the New Zealand and Australian charts and debuted at number two on the United States' Billboard 200, selling 175,500 copies in its opening week and spawning the singles "Pretty Noose", "Burden in My Hand", "Blow Up the Outside World", and "Ty Cobb".
 The band played the 1996 Lollapalooza tour and, afterward, supported the album with a worldwide tour.

 Down on the Upside was Soundgarden's last studio album until 2012's King Animal, as tensions within the band led to its break-up in April 1997.
 The album has sold 1.6 million copies in the United States.

 Recording

-Recording sessions for the album took place between November 1995 and February 1996 at Studio Litho and Bad Animals Studios in Seattle, Washington.
+Recording sessions for the album took place between November 1995 and February 1996 at Studio Litho and Bad Animals Studio in Seattle, Washington.
 Studio Litho is owned by Pearl Jam guitarist Stone Gossard.
 The members of Soundgarden produced the album themselves.
-On the choice of not working with a producer, frontman Chris Cornell said that "a fifth guy is too many cooks and convolutes everything.
+On the decision to work without an outside producer, frontman Chris Cornell stated that "a fifth guy is too many cooks and convolutes everything.
 It has to go down too many mental roads, which dilutes it."
-Drummer Matt Cameron added that, while working with Michael Beinhorn on Superunknown had good results, it was "a little more of a struggle than it needed to be", and self-production would make the process go faster.
-Adam Kasper, who previously had worked with Soundgarden as an assistant engineer on Superunknown, worked with the band as a production collaborator and mixed the album.
+Drummer Matt Cameron added that, while working with Michael Beinhorn on Superunknown yielded excellent results, it was "a little more of a struggle than it needed to be", and self-production would accelerate the process.
+Adam Kasper, who previously worked with Soundgarden as an assistant engineer on Superunknown, collaborated with the band as a co-producer and mixed the album.